fourzedotEXE/lora-based_morse-transceiver/README.md

 - The device is not necessarily secure in communicating over long distances but for proof-of-concept, it is possible to internally encrypt and decrypt data on a single Arduino.
 Said differently, you can modify the encryption code so that the arduino encrypts its own data and decrypts it as well.
 The only difference is had it been implemented with the LoRa functionality, the encryption would happen on one device and the decryption would happen on the other, with the extra step of transmitting the encrypted data over LoRa.
 - Lessons learned:
   - Designing hardware at a system level
-  - Using concepts learned in university to achieve a goal (circuit analysis, data types in C, embedded systems knowledge, signals and systems)
+  - Drawing from foundational concepts learned in university to research ways to achieve an engineering goal (circuit analysis, data types in C, embedded systems knowledge, signals and systems)
   - Arduino is a hobbyist-platform and you are severly limited to what you can do with just a single Arduino MCU

 ### Remaning Issues :warning: